 Tom Kha Gai

 This is a chicken in coconut soup.
 It is related to tom yum and it offers people with a lower tolerance to spice an opportunity to taste the same flavors.
 It is a unique kind of soup and comes with lots of creamy coconut milk which creates a rich sweet soup.
+If you are a fan of online gambling, you should play at the most trusted online casino uk.

 This is a noodle soup and it is one of the most popular Thai dishes that you can find almost anywhere in the country.
 It is a type of noodle soup that can be made with chicken, pork, or beef, and as well as either rice noodles or egg noodles.
 Wontons or meatballs can also be added to the broth.
 It is topped with condiments such as lime juice, sugar, fish sauce, and dried chili peppers.